How to Prioritize Work When There's so Much to Do

 Too often, senior leaders try to do both, which only ends up making individual teams feel disempowered.
 Plus, in larger companies, senior leaders can be so far removed from the end user that their feature ideas end up mediocre at best.

-To help support senior leaders and ICs in maintaining this balance, Shortcut provides high level Milestones, Roadmaps, and detailed Reports inside the tool itself to provide all team members a clear view into the progress of each team's work:
+To help support senior leaders and ICs in maintaining this balance, Shortcut provides high level Objectives, Roadmaps, and detailed Reports inside the tool itself to provide all team members a clear view into the progress of each team's work:

 Remove other work